-Spicy Lentil Stew Recipe with Butternut Squash
+Spicy Lentil Soup Recipe with Butternut Squash

-This lentil stew recipe combines warming aromatic spices with lentils, yellow split peas, and seasonal vegetables for a subtly spicy, velvety lentil stew that will leave your house smelling amazing and your belly fully satisfied.
+This lentil soup recipe combines warming aromatic spices with lentils, yellow split peas, and seasonal vegetables for a subtly spicy, velvety lentil stew that will leave your house smelling amazing and your belly fully satisfied.

 One of My Favorite Indian Cookbooks

-Garam masala is a warming spice blend used mainly in northern Indian cuisine, and is an essential part of this recipe.
-I have included the the cookbook author’s recipe that I used to make my own garam masala, and it is totally worth it.
+Garam masala is a warming spice blend used mainly in northern Indian cuisine, and is an essential part of this dish.
+I have included the cookbook author’s recipe that I used to make my own garam masala, and it is totally worth it.
 The recipe makes enough garam masala for several batches of this stew, and you will also be able to give some to your friends when they ask for this recipe.
 Believe me, they will.

-Serve this spicy lentil stew with butternut squash alongside your favorite simply cooked grain, such as basmati rice, or roasted potatoes, and with plenty of bread, chapati, or roti for dipping.
+Serve this spicy lentil soup with butternut squash alongside your favorite simply cooked grain, such as basmati rice, or roasted potatoes, and with plenty of bread, chapati, or roti for dipping.
 It is also delicious topped with a dollop of plain yogurt.

-Spicy Lentil Stew with Butternut Squash
+Spicy Lentil Soup with Butternut Squash

 - 1 cup yellow split peas, or toor dal, picked over, washed, and drained